You Might Not Be As Good An Investor As You Think

-During my free financial review of my rollover IRA, I was feeling pretty good about how far it had come.
+During my free financial review of my investments, I was feeling pretty good about how far it had come.
 Back when I retired from finance in April 2012, I had about $300,000 in my 401(k).
 After leaving, I rolled it into an IRA and invested in index ETFs and individual stocks.
 Since then, it has grown to over $1.5 million.

 Not as Good an Investor as I Thought I Was